saptc07/Getting-and-Cleaning/CodeBook.md

 ### Identifiers <a name="identifiers"></a>

-- `subject`

-	Subject identifier, integer, ranges from 1 to 30.
+- subject -Subject identifier, integer, ranges from 1 to 30.

-- `activity`

-	Activity identifier, string with 6 possible values:
+- activity Activity identifier, string with 6 possible values:
-	- `WALKING`: subject was walking
+	- WALKING: subject was walking
-	- `WALKING_UPSTAIRS`: subject was walking upstairs
+	- WALKING_UPSTAIRS: subject was walking upstairs
-	- `WALKING_DOWNSTAIRS`: subject was walking downstairs
+	- WALKING_DOWNSTAIRS: subject was walking downstairs
-	- `SITTING`: subject was sitting
+	- SITTING: subject was sitting
-	- `STANDING`: subject was standing
+	- STANDING: subject was standing
-	- `LAYING`: subject was laying
+	- LAYING: subject was laying

 ### Average of measurements <a name="average-measurements"></a>